derpston/python-multitail2/README.md

 Bugs
 ----
-* Should probably be able to read files faster than resource.getpagesize() bytes per interval.
-With the defaults, this is 4k per second per open file.
 * Does not handle truncated files - new content will be ignored until the file size exceeds what it was previously.

 Contributing